Skokoo/Firere/README.md

 # 🔥 Fire simulation
 This project is about fire, yes fire.
 It was a simple simulation!
 Created by me, this project was fully developed using mobile.
 This is my first project!

 Using The C++ language!
-I made this just for fun! if you find this cool, feel free to leave a ⭐️!
+I made this just for fun!

 # 🔗 Main Links!
 This is the code im using!
 Im using Obfuscated code!